albar965/littlenavmap-manual/src/en/FLIGHTPLANFMT.rst

 -  The GTN (not the GNS) changes all names to a generic ``USERWPT...`` scheme.

-The export of user-defined waypoints can be enabled in the options dialog on tab ``Flight Plan``.
+The export of user defined waypoints can be enabled in the options dialog on tab ``Flight Plan``.

 ..
 [1]
    Only SID and STAR.
 Saving or approaches is not supported.

 ..
 [2]
-   User-defined waypoints will be renamed when loading into the GTN.
+   User defined waypoints will be renamed when loading into the GTN.

 ..
 [3]
    Additional information for online flying can be added in a dialog